Clown triggerfish: Feeding

 Balistoides conspicillum has a varied diet based on different benthic organisms like molluscs, echinoderms and crustaceans.
+They have also been recorded feeding on crinoids.

 Behaviour

 This triggerfish has a diurnal activity, is solitary and defends a territory.
+It can be hard to find this fish in its habitat.
+It can be very aggressive with other fish and congeners.The clown triggerfish can be sociable the younger it is, however as it gets older, the less sociable and more aggressive it becomes.

-It can be very aggressive with other fish and congeners.
-The first long dorsal spine when is erected, it is used to impress an opponent or to avoid a predator to pull it out of its refuge.
+The first long dorsal spine is erected to impress an opponent or deter a predator, preventing it from being pulled out of its shelter.